shikhr/MusicMaker/README.md

 You can download and try out the trained base model from Hugging Face: [shikhr/music_maker](https://huggingface.co/shikhr/music_maker)

+Wanna Listen to a few samples of generated music?
+[SoundCloud](https://on.soundcloud.com/Prt9gnLS7LhC3Hj89)

 ## Overview

 The project consists of the following main components: